richardeigenmann/swiss-cantonal-beer/workshop/workshop.md

 CREATE src/app/canton-service.ts (117 bytes)
 ```

 If you check the `cantonService.ts` file you will notice the `@Injectable` decorator.
 This marks this class as one that can be injected into other classes when it is needed.
+(this is the modern way; it was changed if you are familiar with the old way)

 From our App class we now want to remove the `cantons`and `filteredCantons` signals and instead add them to the `CantonService` class.
 Also move the language signals.
 And the Canton interface.